lucasduartesobreira/note-store/README.md

 That's a repo to test GraphQL with Express.

-It can be somewhat easily adapted to accept a real database or even a simple file handler.
+It can be somewhat easily adapted to accept a database or even a simple file handler.

 Currently, it is a work in progress.

 ## What it has

-Right now it's possible to create separated notes each containing a body and a title.\
+Now it's possible to create separated notes containing a body and a title.\
-Each note is associated with a user.
+Each is associated with a user.

 ### Possible requests